Chill-Sam/ResumeWebsite/README.md

 # Resume Website

 This repository contains the source code for a personal resume website built using HTML, CSS, and JavaScript.
-The website is designed to showcase your projects, skills, and experience in a structured and visually appealing format.
+The website is designed to showcase my projects, skills, and experience in a structured and visually appealing format.

 ## Features